chengwang86/temp/webserving.md

 You can login in as the admin user (username: admin; password: admin1234), or register as a new user with a valid email address (Gmail does not work).
 You can also create your own contents, invite friends, or chat with others.
 Enjoy!

-Note that in this example, all the user data and contents are stored on the mysql_server container, which would be gone after you restart the mysql_server.
-With a later version of vSphere Integrated Container Engine, we will improve this example and allow attaching disk volume to the mysql_server container and persist your data to the volume.